skillrepos/copilot-testing-workshop/labs.md

 ![save new file](./images/new-save-test_webscraper.png?raw=true "save new file")

 6. Let's also look at how we can add code coverage information for the *webscraper.py* file.
 Switch to the separate chat dialog.
 To keep things clean, let's start a new chat.
-Also, let's remove the default context in the chat.
+Also, *if present* remove the default context in the chat.
 Click on the icon next to the test_webscraper.py file to delete it.
+(If not showing up to remove, you can click in the file and then it should show up.)

 ![start new chat](./images/new-new-chat.png?raw=true "start new chat")
 ![delete default context](./images/new-delete-default-context.png?raw=true "delete default context")